Skip to content

 }

-Instructions (AGENTS.md)
+Instructions (SOUL.md)

-AGENTS.md is always loaded into the agent's context at the start of every session.
+SOUL.md is always loaded into the agent's context at the start of every session.
 Use it for:

 • System prompt and persona